httpie/cli/README.rst

     usage: http [-h] [--version] [--json | --form] [--traceback] [--pretty | --ugly]
                        [--print OUTPUT_OPTIONS | --verbose | --headers | --body]
-                       [--style STYLE] [--auth AUTH] [--verify VERIFY]
+                       [--style STYLE] [--auth AUTH] [--auth-type {basic,digest}]
-                       [--proxy PROXY] [--allow-redirects] [--timeout TIMEOUT]
+                       [--verify VERIFY] [--proxy PROXY] [--allow-redirects]
+                       [--timeout TIMEOUT]
-                       METHOD URL [items [items ...]]
+                       METHOD URL [ITEM [ITEM ...]]

-    HTTPie - cURL for humans.
+    HTTPie - cURL for humans. <http://httpie.org>

     positional arguments:
-      METHOD                HTTP method to be used for the request (GET, POST, PUT, DELETE, PATCH, ...).
+      METHOD                The HTTP method to be used for the request (GET, POST, PUT, DELETE, PATCH, ...).
-      URL                   Protocol defaults to http:// if the URL does not include it.
+      URL                   The protocol defaults to http:// if the URL does not include one.
-      items                 HTTP header (header:value), data field (field=value), raw JSON field (field:=value) or file field (field@/path/to/file).
+      ITEM                  A key-value pair whose type is defined by the separator used.
+It can be an HTTP header (header:value), a data field to be used in the request body (field_name=value), a raw JSON data field (field_name:=value) or a file field
+                            (field_name@/path/to/file).
+You can use a backslash to escape a colliding separator in the field name.

     optional arguments:
-      -h, --help            show this help message and exit --version             show program's version number and exit --json, -j            Serialize data items as a JSON object and set Content- Type to application/json, if not specified.
+      -h, --help            show this help message and exit --version             show program's version number and exit --json, -j            (default) Data items are serialized as a JSON object.
+                            The Content-Type and Accept headers are set to application/json (if not set via the command line).
-      --form, -f            Serialize fields as form values.
-The Content-Type is set to application/x-www-form-urlencoded.
-The presence
+      --form, -f            Data items are serialized as form fields.
+The Content- Type is set to application/x-www-form-urlencoded (if
-                            of any file fields results into a multipart/form-data request.
-Note that Content-Type is not automatically set if explicitely specified.
+                            not specifid).
+The presence of any file fields results into a multipart/form-data request.
       --traceback           Print exception traceback should one occur.
       --pretty              If stdout is a terminal, the response is prettified by default (colorized and indented if it is JSON).
 This